kingparra/hpfp/21_-_traversable/notes.rst

    structure left-to-right within an applicative context.

 ..
 A traversable structure has a finite number of elements that can be accessed in a linear order.

+..
+"Class of data structures that can be traversed from left to right, perfoming an action on each element."

 In this chapter, we will: